okeresamuel/Complete-Ecommerce-and-Admin-dashboard/README.md

 # Complete-Ecommerce-and-Admin-dashboard
-This project is an e-commerce project. with admin dashboard. written in javascript (React Node.js css Redux-toolkit) The project has feature like:
+This project is a complete bootcamp e-commerce project. with admin dashboard. written in javascript (React Node.js css Redux-toolkit)
+The project has feature like:

 1) filter with search bar